Burnout & Finding Balance

 I have extensive experience working with people at different stages of burnout, from early accumulation of fatigue, to (most frequently) acute breakdown stages, to recovery periods.
 I rely on Cognitive-Behavioral Therapy, Acceptance and Commitment Therapy, and Compassion-based approaches, with specific techniques varying depending on the stage of burnout and your immediate goals.

-For clients who are recognizing early symptoms of burnout, I offer support in lowering their stress levels and adjusting their practices to achieve greater fulfillment and sustainability.
-We typically work on identifying specific stressors, as well as sources of energy and support, and recalibrating client’s engagement to achieve better balance.
+• If you are recognizing the early symptoms of burnout, I can help with lowering stress levels and adjusting your practices to achieve greater fulfillment and sustainability.
+We'll work on identifying your specific stressors, as well as your sources of energy and support, and then recalibrate your engagement to achieve better balance.

-For more acute stages, we typically start with stabilization, followed by a careful assessment of the sources of burnout, and prioritizing changes that need to happen to start the process of recovery.
-To help clients transition out of the acute stage of burnout, I offer training in relaxation techniques, self-advocacy, self-compassion, and changing thought process around the source of burnout.
+• For more acute stages of burnout, we'll typically start with stabilization.
+This is followed by a careful assessment of what's causing your burnout.
+From there, we'll prioritize the changes you need to make to begin your recovery process.
+To help you transition out of the acute stage, I offer training in relaxation techniques, self-advocacy, self-compassion, and changing your thoughts and beliefs around the source of your burnout.

-For recovery stages, I often engage clients in a deeper exploration of their values, and follow by creating a plan that is consistent with their preferred direction in life.
-I offer training in self-compassion and help clients recognize their strengths and cultivate a non-judgmental view of their limits.
-Then I offer support in designing – and testing out – a rhythm of life that the client would find sustainable and enjoyable.
+• During the recovery stage, we’ll often engage in a deeper exploration of your values.
+As your values become more clear, we'll create a plan that aligns with your preferred direction in life. offer training in self-compassion and help you recognize your strengths and cultivate a non-judgmental view of your limits.
+Finally, I'll support you in designing — and testing out — a rhythm of life that you find sustainable and enjoyable.

 Finding Balance